-Developing a business plan may not be your first priority; however, a good planning can help you to determine the direction of your business and the resources you will need to develop your company.
+When you launch your creative business, writing a business plan may not be your first priority.
+However, good planning can help you to determine the direction of your business and the resources you will need to develop your company.

-When I fist started selling jewelry, I was lucky enough to participate in a local business development program, and as part of that program, I was required to develop a business plan.
+When I first started my business, I was lucky enough to participate in a local business development program, and as part of that program, I was required to develop a business plan.

 If I'm being completely honest with myself, I have to admit, I probably would not have developed a business plan if I had not been forced to do so, but I am grateful that I did it.